mayasaffron/Kaur-Health/testing.md

 #### Django Allauth pages
 1. Register Page
-- Try to go to the register url when already logged in, confirm that the user is redirected to the home page.
+- Try to go to the register URL when already logged in, confirm that the user is redirected to the home page.
 - Log out then go to the register page again.
-Confirm that the register form is displayed as expected.
+Confirm that the registration form is displayed as expected.
 - Fill in the form with a username already in the database, confirm that the user is informed that they must use a unique username.
 - Fill in the email input with a non-email address, confirm the user is shown an error asking the to use an email address.
 - Go into devtools, change the type attribute on the email form to text, attempt to send the form. confirm that the Django validation catches the error and tells the user to enter an email address.